Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [x] Use git stash to save your work, then come back later and reapply the stashed commit.
 - [ ] Run git hold to save a local copy of waht you're doing to return to later.
 - [ ] This is not possible, as you cannot save locally without committing.

+#### Q41.
+After staging a series of changes to the index, which command could you used to review prior to a commit.

+- [ ] Save your work with git local-cache.
+- [x] Use git stash to save your work, then come back later and reapply the stashed commit.<<--same answer as above but asked in different way.!
+- [ ] Run git hold to save a local copy of waht you're doing to return to later.
+- [ ] This is not possible, as you cannot save locally without committing.